All students in the Middle College study a range of core subjects. These subjects are based on the Australian

 Students at Victory are able to undertake VET courses in partnership with outside RTOs such as TAFE.
-Students currently access these courses through the TAFE at Schools Program.
+Students can access these courses through the TAFE at Schools Program.
 Victory College currently offers Cert.
 II in Hospitality, Certificate I and II in Automotive, and Certificate III in Business.

 SATs allow students to work for an employer and train towards a recognised qualification under contract of training while completing their school studies.
 Students whose SAT is not completed by the time they finish Year 12 may convert to a full-time or part-time apprenticeship or traineeship.